Einar Gundersen

 Einar "Jeja" Gundersen (20 September 1896 – 29 October 1962) was a Norwegian footballer who played play as a centre-forward for Odd.
 He is regarded as one of Norwegian football's first star players.
-He played 33 internationals for Norway, and his 26 international goals puts him second on the national team's all-time scoring list.
+He played 33 times for Norway, and his 26 international goals place him third on the national team's all-time scoring list.

 His nickname Jeja means literally "Me Then", as that was what he wondered as a kid when he was not picked for the team.

 At club level, Gundersen scored more than 200 goals.
 He won the Norwegian Cup five times.
 He was also a member of the Norwegian team that played in the 1920 Olympics, and scored twice in the 3–1 win against England's amateur side.

+In September 2024, Norway's anti-doping agency mistakenly included Gundersen and Jørgen Juve on a list of football players to be tested.
+The agency's communications director said, "All we can do now is admit we're wrong.
+We can joke about it in the office today and then review our routines going forward."